 For Stanford-owned laptops, smartphones, cell phones, tablets and other digital devices, please complete the Annual TMP Certification.

-If you find that you do not qualify for License Exception TMP, feel unsure if you are able to meet its terms, or believe it is inapplicable to you, please consult Stanford's Export Controls Decision Tree to see if you meet a "No License Required" (NLR) designation or contact the Export Control Officer.
+If you find that you do not qualify for License Exception TMP, feel unsure if you are able to meet its terms, or believe it is inapplicable to you, please consult Stanford's Export Controls Decision Tree to see if you meet a "No License Required" (NLR) designation or contact the Export Control Office.

 How do you define "equipment" and "software"?